fitz95/School_Library/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 My_Enumerable-Ruby <a name="about-project"></a>
+# 📖 Morse-Code-Decriptor-Ruby <a name="about-project"></a>

-In this project, We created an enumerable module that contains 3 methods included in the Class by the Enumerable module.
+In this project, We created a morse code function that decrpts data in the form of symbols to letters, words and a sentence.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-<summary>Ruby</summary>
+<summary>Database</summary>
   <ul>
     <li><a href="https://www.ruby-lang.org/en/documentation/">Ruby</a></li>
   </ul>